decred/dcrstakepool/README.md

 dcrstakepool is a minimalist web application which provides a method for allowing users to purchase tickets and have a pool of wallet servers redeem and vote on the user's behalf.

 ## Version History
+- 0.0.3 - More expected/basic web application functionality added.
+  * SMTPHost now defaults to an empty string so a stake pool can be used for development or testing purposes without a configured mail server.
+The contents of the emails are sent through the logger so links can still be followed.
+  * Upon sign up, users now have an email sent with a validation link.
+    They will not be able to sign in until they verify.
+  * New settings page that allows users to change their email address/password.
+  * Bug fix to HeightRegistered migration for users who signed up but never submitted an address would not be able to login.
 - 0.0.2 - Minor improvements/feature addition
   * The importscript RPC is now called with the current block height at the time of user registration.
 Previously, importscript triggered a rescan